Beirut in Chicago: who's responsible?

 So, is it Ald.
 Vi Daley's fault?
 Vi is the one who has repeatedly ignored my requests for help on these things.
 Five years ago, I had a meeting with her and (very nicely) asked her for trash cans on Lincoln Avenue and additional lighting in the alley.
 She completely ignored me, perhaps because I didn't offer her a big campaign contribution at the same meeting.
 That usually gets a lot done in this city.
 Instead, she pushed the SSA tax through and packed the commission with her friends.

-When, defeated on the tax issue, I made repeated requests to use much of these extra taxes for security services, porta-johns, and trash cans, they giggled and spent it instead on dozens of $800 cast-iron streetlamp flowerpots -- just what Sam Sanchez wanted for Christmas.
+When, defeated on the tax issue, I made repeated requests to use much of these extra taxes for security services, porta-johns, and trash cans, they giggled, and wriggled, and spent it instead on dozens of $800 cast-iron streetlamp flowerpots -- just what Sam Sanchez wanted for Christmas.

 I really don't know who's responsible for this.
 All I know is that it's now 4 a.m. on Friday morning, and Vi Daley's sleeping soundly on Hudson Street while my son and I are wide awake on Lincoln Avenue.
 The screaming continues outside, and it will go on tomorrow night and the next night.